 Soil mycorrhiza (also referred to as AM) are beneficial soil-borne fungi that attach themselves to the growing roots of crops.
-They allow roots to scavenge more effectively for nutrients, particularly nutrients which are immobile in the soil and have poor solubility such as phosphorous and zinc.
-Low AM levels are associated with long fallow disorder when cotton crops perform poorly following long fallow dryland cotton systems or non mycorrhizal crops such as canola.
+They allow roots to scavenge more effectively for nutrients, particularly phosphorous and zinc, which are immobile in the soil.

 So, what should you do on your farm?

 - Conduct soil sampling to determine your soil’s physical and chemical properties.

 - Prevent or minimise erosion in susceptible areas and establish a monitoring plan to track progress.